 - If smoke conditions worsen before help arrives, get down on the floor and take short breaths through your nose.

-Kerry Rose Fire Sprinkler Act
+Kerry Rose Sprinkler Act

 - An alarm will sound on the fire floor, the floor above the fire and the floor below the fire floor.
-The occupants of these areas should immediately use the exit stairs to descend to a floor level that is at least several floors below the fire floor, and await further instructions over the loud speaker.
+The occupants of these areas should immediately use the exit stairs to descend to a floor level that is at least four floors below the fire floor, and await further instructions over the loud speaker.